pixelated/puppet-pixelated/README.md

 =================

 If you want to have a look at pixelated, the easiest way ist to run everything inside [vagrant](https://www.vagrantup.com/).
-The following command installs a working LEAP Platform, the pixelated-dispatcher and the pixelated-user-agent on one machine.
+The following command installs a working LEAP Platform, the pixelated-user-agent.
 You can create accounts by visiting the LEAP Webapp at <https://localhost:4443/signup> and see Pixelated in action at <https://localhost:8080/>.
 Be aware that you will not be able to send mails outside, but you can test sending mails internally from one user to another.